TunjiDev/Some_File_System_Tasks/nodejs_fs_practice_2/README.md

-A repo showing how to create a folder, fetch data from a JSON API, writing the data to a file in the created folder and reading the file on the server.
+A directory showing how to create a folder, fetch data from a JSON API, writing the data to a file in the created folder and reading the file on the server.

 Run "npm i" to get the node modules